t-freger/ram/docs/docs/administration/system-settings.md

 ## Version Check

-When this option is enabled the `immich-server` will periodically make requests to GitHub to check for new releases.
+When this option is enabled the `ram-server` will periodically make requests to GitHub to check for new releases.

 ## Video Transcoding Settings